time4tea/gopro-dashboard-overlay/README.md

 ## Installation on Windows

-I don't know very mich about windows, so corrections to these instructions are welcomed.
+I don't know very much about windows, so corrections to these instructions are welcomed.

 ### Installing Python